An investor is someone who invests in such and such a share. “Investing” means buying shares of a company that is traded on a stock exchange.

 The first step is to find a broker.
 You can do this by asking friends and family members, or by searching online.
 Once you find a broker, you will need to open an account with them.
 This will require you to provide your name, contact information, and some form of ID.
 You will then need to deposit money into your account.
 You can do this by transferring money from your bank account, or by using a debit or credit card.
 Once you have money in your account, you can start investing.

-No, you cannot invest 1000 RS in share market.
+Yes, You can invest Rs 1000 in the share market.

-How much should I invest in stock market for beginners in India?
+How much should I invest in the stock market as beginner in India?

 It is difficult to answer this question without knowing your financial goals and how much you are willing to invest.
 You can start with a small amount and increase it gradually.